 After extensive consultation with industry and regulators (FDA and MHRA), the ISPE published GAMP 5 in February 2008 (The Good Automated Manufacturing Practice (GAMP) Guide – A Risk-Based Approach to Compliant GxP Computerized Systems).
-This guideline is commonly used at all stages of development in most industries and describes a set of principles that ensure that products manufactured using computerised systems meet their prescribed quality attributes.
+The ISPE published GAMP 5 Second Edition in July 2022.
+The updates were largely related to the introduction of critical thinking, guidance on software tools and agile software development.
+GAMP 5 is commonly used at all stages of development in most industries and describes a set of principles that ensure that products manufactured using computerised systems meet their prescribed quality attributes.
 One of the core principles of GAMP 5 is the use of the risk assessments to focus scarce resources on Critical Quality Attributes and maximising the use of vendor quality systems and documents.

 Assessing the Business Risk and Risk to Patient of Computer Systems